-French Press vs Chemex (AKA Pour Over Vs French Press)
+French Press vs Chemex (AKA Pour Over vs French Press)

 To kick off my mornings with energy and vigor, I like my brew rich and full-bodied.
-On sluggish afternoons, I make sure my coffee is clean and bright.
+And for relaxing on those lazy afternoons, I make sure my coffee is clean and bright.
 The choice then, usually comes down to: The Chemex vs French Press.

 In a nutshell, this is how the Chemex method works: